cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 ## STDifference (Geometry)

-`STDifference()` returns an object that represents the point set from one geometry instance that does not lie within another geometry instance.
+`STDifference()` returns an object that represents the point set from one geometry instance that doesn't lie within another geometry instance.

 #### Syntax